AlexMabry/grafana.org/content/blog/2019-04-17-Bloomberg-GrafanaCon-blog.md

 The goal is for Bloomberg’s telemetry team to “score” dashboards based on popularity with a custom weighting system.
 They are hoping to develop functions such as tagging dashboards “official” vs. “experimental” so users know which ones are more reliable compared to others.

-Another big project: [Meta tags](https://grafana.com/blog/2019/04/09/metrictank-meta-tags/) are in the works.
+Another big project: [Meta tags](https://grafana.com/blog/2019/04/09/metrictank-meta-tags/), a seamless and cost-effective way to add metadata, is also in the works.

 In creating a sustainable monitoring infrastructure, “starting with some good open source technology gets you a big step up,” said Hanson.
 “But since you didn't build it, it might not work for you right off the bat.
 So we can’t be afraid to jump in and improve the product for yourself and the wider community.”